citelao/sensible/_coffee_shop/2-entreaty.md

     title: What is secure?
 ---

-The internet is dangerous, and it is foolish to advise otherwise, but the internet is dangerous only in specific, well-understood ways.
+The Internet is dangerous, and it is foolish to advise otherwise, but the Internet is dangerous only in specific, well-understood ways.
 This guide aims to help you understand those ways.

 This guide aims to give you a coherent model of security on the Internet.